matthizou/github-comment-badges/README.md

 </table>

+> <i>"Get them all blue"!
+Gamification of the process of code reviewing by... using colorful [Smarties](https://en.wikipedia.org/wiki/Smarties)</i> 😆

-Note the script <strong>peridiocally fetches the server data and updates the page without a full page refresh </strong>! 🔥
+Note the script <strong>periodically fetches the server data and updates the page without a full page refresh </strong>! 🕒
-You will not need to hit F5 again to be up-to-date ️️✌️
+You will not need to hit F5 again to be up-to-date ️️✌️ 🔥

 ## Getting Started

 ### What is a userscript ?

 **Userscripts** are little scripts injected in web pages to improve them.
-See them as addons, or extensions, (usually) scoped to pages or sites.
+See them as add-ons, or extensions, (usually) scoped to pages or sites.
 Adding features/information, changing UI, hiding undesired ads, are typical examples of what they usually do.

 Userscripts can easily be converted to browser extensions, or can be run by a userscript manager.